 Watch the tense moments of Curt Hennig Mr. Perfect and “The Genius” Lanny Poffo on The Regis Philbin Show below:

 “When we came back from the break,” Lanny explained, “I never said another word.
 But nobody asked me any questions either.
-But if they had, I would have answered because if I throw you the ball, you catch the ball and then you throw it back to me.
+But if they had, I would have answered because if I throw you the ball, you catch the ball, and then you throw it back to me.
 That’s how it’s done.
 That’s how a conversation works.
 You listen, I’ll talk.
 You talk, and I’ll listen.
 Otherwise, you’re a poor conversationalist and I’m not about to become a poor conversationalist on the Regis Philbin show!

-“After the show, Mr. Perfect was very upset and he thought that I had upstaged him, or tried to.”
+“After the show, Mr. Perfect was very upset, and he thought that I had upstaged him or tried to.”

 Despite Curt telling Regis backstage that he didn’t want to bowl, Regis attempted to bait him into bowling on the show, but Curt deviated.
 “I’ve already been on national television and bowled a perfect game,” Mr. Perfect explained in front of the live televised audience.
 “Everything I’ve ever done in my life has been absolutely perfect.
-For me to come out here today and bowl would be senseless.
+For me to come out here, today and bowl would be senseless.
 Number one, you don’t even have the right kind of bowling alley, and I’ve got the biggest match of my life tonight.
 I didn’t come out here to bowl.”

 Instead of bowling, Mr. Perfect asked for a deck of cards to pull off a magic trick, but to add insult to injury, Regis misremembered the card he pulled.
-It was a bit of a tense moment but everyone got through the interview and the live audience and viewers at home never would have picked up on any of this had it not been for Lanny lifting the veil on this awkward situation.
+It was a bit of a tense moment, but everyone got through the interview, and the live audience and viewers at home would never have picked up on any of this had it not been for Lanny lifting the veil on this awkward situation.

 “Eventually, everything worked out in the end,” Lanny remembers.